 In the course of conducting business activities, the Group confirms the applicable laws, regulations, and systems, as well as contractual conditions stipulated in contracts and other agreements, and pays careful attention to ensure that it does not breach the foregoing.
 If it breaches the rights (including intellectual property) or legally protected benefits of third parties, the Group may be prevented from using the rights, or subjected to claims for compensatory damages, consideration or other matters.
 These third parties may include customers, business partners, shareholders (including shareholders of subsidiaries, affiliates, and portfolio companies) and employees.
 The Group may also be subject to investigations and other actions by government agencies.
 Such actions may impair the Group's corporate image as well as compel the Group to revise its products and services as well as business practices, and impose a burden on management resources, including financial resources, which could impact the Group's business development, financial position and results of operations.

 (3) Risks related to finance and accounting

 a.
-Fund procurement and leasing
+Fund procurement

 To ensure that it does not infringe upon restrictive financial covenants, the Group has the Finance Division conduct across-the-board monitoring of the business plans of various business divisions.
 Concurrently, transactions that could infringe upon restrictive financial covenants such as credit guarantees and borrowings may only be executed with the prior approval of the Finance Division.
 Even with these measures in place, if the Group is unable to comply with the restrictive financial covenants, the Group may forfeit the benefit of term, which could require it to repay a portion or all of an outstanding debt, or impose restrictions on new borrowings.